Integral and differential structures for quantum field theory: Tangentially conditioned algebras: an interlude on comparing and

 where $S^{\perp}{}^\perp$ is the double causal complement of $S$, and $\cA(S^{\perp}{}^{\perp})$ is defined as the smallest $C^*$-algebra formed by all $\cA(\cO_1)$, $\cO_1 \subset S^{\perp}{}^{\perp}$, $\cO_1 \in \cK(M)$. \end{itemize} \end{theorem}

+Appealing as this paradigm may be, no manifold based theory is complete without a clear concept of vector bundles.
+With this in mind we wish to investigate the extent to which tangential phenomena may be encoded at the algebra level.
+This consideration will ultimately lead us to the identification of a large class of algebras $\cA(M)$ which locally ``look like'' algebras of the form $\cA(\mathbb{M})$, and for which the conclusions of the preceding section are therefore applicable.
+To achieve this objective, we go back to the example that inspired both Dimock, and Brunetti, Fredenhagen and Verch to formulate their approaches to local algebras on Lorentzian manifolds.
 To formulate the next result some preliminaries are necessary.
 We wish to consider local algebras generated by field operators which are solutions of the Klein-Gordon equation.
 As was stated, $M$ stands for a manifold satisfying the conditions given at the beginning of this section. $C^{\infty}_0(M)$ will denote the space of smooth, real valued functions on $M$ which have compact support.
 Following Dimock \cite{D1} (see also \cite{BFV}), we will describe the CCR algebra of bosonic fields on the manifold $M$ given by solutions of the Klein-Gordon equation.
 The crucial point in his construction, is that global hyperbolicity of $M$ entails existence of global fundamental solutions $E$ for the Klein-Gordon equation $(\Box + m^2 + \xi R)\phi = 0$, where $m\geq 0$ , $\xi \geq0$ are constants, and $R$ is the scalar curvature of the metric on $M$.
 In particular, $E = E^{adv} - E^{ret}$, where $E^{adv/ret}$ (advanced/retarded, respectively) are well defined maps such that $E^{adv/ret}: C^{\infty}_0(M) \to C^{\infty}(M)$.

 It was shown by Dimock \cite{D1}, that the property of bosonic field operators being solutions of the Klein-Gordon equation, is characterized by the following relations:

 This leads to the following form of Weyl relations for $W(f) \equiv e^{i\phi(f)}$: